chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 But should you?
 Don't be fooled, just because I wrote a tool to help does not mean I think any of this is even remotely a good idea for the vast majority of use cases.

-But it got your attention, now let me bend your ear.
+But it got your attention.
 -->

 ---